-Reach to Recovery International is a network of individuals, groups and organisations committed to improving the quality of life for women with breast cancer and their families through peer support, advocacy and consumer involvement in research.
+Reach to Recovery International (RRI) is a network of individuals, groups and organisations committed to improving the quality of life for women with breast cancer and their families through peer support, advocacy and consumer involvement in research.

-Bloom, the Reach to Recovery International e-newsletter, promotes the global exchange of current information on training, advocacy, research, volunteers and peer support.
-Bloom is available to RRI Members and the general public.
+Bloom, the RRI e-newsletter, promotes the global exchange of current information on training, advocacy, research, volunteers and peer support.
+Bloom is available free of charge to RRI Members and the general public.

 Reach to Recovery Mission - Reach to Recovery International is built on the simple yet universal principle: a woman who has lived through breast cancer and gives freely of her time to help another woman facing the same experience is a valuable source of support.
 Reach to Recovery International is committed to working to improve the quality of life for women with breast cancer and their families through a wide range of services offered worldwide.